srh282/sams_summer_2021/README.md

 expectations:

 1. Weekly in-person (or virtual) meetings to go over progress.
+2. Monthly group meetings with Sue to keep her updated.
-2. Email communication as necessary for troubleshooting.
+3. Email communication as necessary for troubleshooting.
       - Since we’re all working independently on a bunch of different projects, it can be hard to keep track of what’s going on.
 I’ll check in with you minimally weekly, and more frequently if you prefer.
 If you need help with anything, please feel free to ask at any point\!
-3. Time commitment: 40 hrs/week.
+4. Time commitment: 40 hrs/week.
-4. That you learn some useful tools that will be beneficial to you for future projects and career goals.
+5. That you learn some useful tools that will be beneficial to you for future projects and career goals.
-5. That you have fun\!
+6. That you have fun\!

 ### Your expectations